omarrtarek29/Cooler-system/README.md

 <h2> Requirements </h2>

-- Main function: Run a cooler (DC motor) with a speed which increased when temperature increased and will start to run if the temperature is greater than 35C.
+- Main function: run a cooler (DC motor) with a speed which increased when temperature increased and will start to run if the temperature is greater than 35C.

-- System consists of:  Cooler system (DC motor), LED, buzzer, temperature sensor (LM35), LCD and 2 seven segments.
+- System consists of:  cooler system (DC motor), LED, buzzer, temperature sensor (LM35), LCD and 2 seven segments.

 <h2> Details </h2>

 - Cooler, buzzer and LED will be on when temperature is more than 35C and off when less than 35C.

 - Temperature should be appeared on LCD first row and also in seven-seg.